mrishu/libg-fzf/README.md

 **Note**: Giving any value except for 25, 50 or 100 for `DEFAULT_RESPERPAGE` will default it to 25.

 ## Installation
-Since it is just a small shell script, just download the script, give it executable permissions and place it in a directory that is in `PATH`.
+Since it is just a small shell script, just download the script, give it executable permissions and place it in a directory that is in `$PATH`.
 ## Dependency
 The only dependency is `fzf`: https://github.com/junegunn/fzf.
 The other dependencies are `sed`(GNU), `awk`, `curl` and `wget` but are present by default in most Linux installs.